 In general, recruiters won't share your resume or personal information with any prospective employer or colleague without your permission.
 A recruiter will contact you to discuss a particular position and then ask your permission to share your resume with that particular employer.

-How does being unemployed affect my chances of working with an executive search professional?
+Does being unemployed affect my chances of working with an executive search professional? +

 One of the biggest mistakes candidates make is to assume that an interview with a search professional is not formal.
 We are an extension of our clients: our function is to evaluate potential candidates on their behalf.
 Be prepared to put your best foot forward and give 100% at each interview.
 A bit of research and pre-interview preparation can be very helpful; take the time to learn more about the executive search company and read the bio of the person you'll be meeting with.
 If a specific client has been mentioned, find out what you can about that company in advance of the meeting.